brycepj/monkeyface/README.md

 ```
 ### Roadmap

+There's still a lot to do to get this where I want it to be.

-- support for browser javascript
+- better support browser javascript
 - more typechecking methods ($not)
 - better test coverage